 A Student of the 2011 Master Program, Sun Min Lee, from South Korea, did her internship in the Leather Goods department at Cartier.
 Afterwards she was hired by the High Jewelry Watch department and later transferred to the traditional watch department.
 She creates new aesthetics for traditional and jewelry watches, including Métiers d’Art.
 Each creation goes through the process of hand-sketching and technical drawing with illustrator, then Photoshop and the final watercolor rendering.

 Christopher Lopes, from Switzerland, attended the 12th edition of the Creative Academy Master Program in 2015.
 After his internship at Cartier, Paris, he was hired at Piaget, Switzerland in the Jewelry Design Studio.
 He now works in a creative role, presenting new marketing ideas on entry-level products, high jewelry and special orders.
 He works on Illustrator and Photoshop, making gouaches and sketches.

 A student of Creative Academy’s class of 2012, Cristina Novati, from Milan, now works at Jaeger-LeCoultre.
-As a woman’s and jewelry watch designer, Cristina participates in the entire creative process from start to finish.
+As a jewelry watch designer, Cristina participates in the entire creative process from start to finish.
 The skills she acquired at the Academy helped launch her career, which thrives thanks to passion for her work and her appreciation for the beauty of craftsmanship.

 After a childhood spent in his family’s workshop, Luca Iacomucci, from Italy, launched his career in luxury design working for Hermès.
 In 2005, he decided to strengthen his professional training with the Creative Academy Master Program, after which he joined Cartier.
 Promoted to senior designer, he spends his time creating one-of-a-kind pieces that reflect the prestigious Maison’s identity and allure.